davidmreed/davidmreed.github.io/_posts/2018-02-17-everyday-salesforce-patterns-wrapper-class.md

             public Integer compareTo(Object other) {
                 Wrapper o = (Wrapper)other;

-                // Perform some comparison logic here, such as comparing the `SystemModStamp`
+                // Perform some comparison logic here, such as comparing
-                // of the embedded sObjects, or comparing the calculatedTitle properties.
+                // the `SystemModStamp` of the embedded sObjects, or
+                // comparing the `calculatedTitle` properties.
-                // You can even sort by type by inspecting dataType field, or,
+                // You can even sort by type by inspecting dataType field,
-                // if storing sObject instances, with their `sobjectType` field.
+                // or, if storing sObject instances, with their
+                // `sobjectType` field.

                 return 0;
             }
         }

-        // Declare our public property for Visualforce as a list of Wrappers (not List<sObject>) public List<Wrapper> wrappers { get; private set; }
+        // Declare our public property for Visualforce as a list of
+        // Wrappers (not List<sObject>)
+        public List<Wrapper> wrappers { get; private set; }

         public ApexController() {
-            List<Contact> cts = [SELECT Id, Name, Account.Name FROM Contact WHERE LastName LIKE 'Test%'];
+            List<Contact> cts = [SELECT Id, Name, Account.Name
+                                 FROM Contact
+                                 WHERE LastName LIKE 'Test%'];

             wrappers = new List<Wrapper>();